Skip to Main Content

 Admission Access

 The seats for this track are limited by student-to-faculty ratio guidelines for clinical education settings.
 Minimum standards for safety are set by the Florida Legislature, and additional determinations for safe practice are made by the program with direction and recommendation from the hospitals, the community of interest, and our partners.
-We currently offer up to 42 Regular Prelicensure seats each semester (spring, summer, & fall) at the main campus in Jacksonville.
-Additionally, the School of Nursing expanded this track to a Palm Coast instructional site in Aug.
-2021; that site offers up to 21 Regular Prelicensure seats each fall (August).
-At this time, there is no separate application for the Palm Coast location.
-Further, the Regular Prelicensure track is designed for students who are seeking their first baccalaureate degree and want to prepare for a career in nursing while earning a Bachelor of Science in Nursing (B.S.N.).
-Entry to this track begins at no earlier than 60 semester hours completed, and beginning with Spring 2023 applications, this track is not open to post-baccalaureate students seeking a second baccalaureate degree.
+We currently offer up to 60 Regular Prelicensure seats each semester (spring, summer, & fall) at the main campus in Jacksonville.

 Admission Requirements

-1. Satisfy UNF General Education & Gordon Rule requirements prior to program matriculation with: Sixty (60) semester hours of courses that fulfill General Education & Gordon Rule Writing per the UNF catalog -OR- an Associate of Arts (A.A.) from a Florida public institution;
+1. Sixty (60) semester hours of courses that fulfill General Education & Florida Gordon Rule per the UNF catalog -OR-

-2. Hold a minimum cumulative undergraduate GPA of at least 3.00;
+2. Hold a minimum cumulative undergraduate GPA of at least 3.00 at the time of application and through the application deadline; and,

-3. Complete of all BSN prerequisite courses with no grade lower than "C" and a prerequisite GPA of at least 3.20;
+3. Complete of all BSN prerequisite courses with no grade lower than "C" and a prerequisite GPA of at least 3.40.*

 How to Apply